 Once freed from the financial burden of her education, Brett embraced her lineage as a writer by studying with bestselling author, Natalie Goldberg.
 Brett has written for a variety of regional magazines and journals and won an honorable mention in the 72nd annual Writer’s Digest Writing Competition for her memoir entitled, “The Night I was Brian Jones.”

-Over the last ten years, Brett has immersed herself in creative endeavors.
+Over the last twenty years, Brett has immersed herself in creative endeavors.
 Her unusual upbringing and exposure to the vast collective of creative geniuses of the sixties, has given her a visceral aesthetic that can only be described as hip.
 She lives in Southern California and is immersed in a variety of creative endeavors including passionately, and single-handedly, creating petitebikefit.com, the definitive resource for petite woman cyclists on the internet.

 Recognizing that other women who experienced motherloss were as deeply traumatized as she, Brett also designed a symbol for motherloss, which she used to create a line of jewelry and greeting cards so that we could better reach out and find each other in real life.

 Brett hopes that you enjoy the creativity showcased on this site, and asks you honor the copyright on all her materials.